Deputy Head of Graduate School

 Simon Clarke is a philosopher, composer and guitarist who has been lecturing in the RNCM’s Academic Studies department since 2003.

 He studied as a composer at the RNCM before completing his PhD at the University of Manchester, the focus of his thesis being a hermeneutic analysis of Ravel’s orchestration within the context of contemporary continental philosophy.
-Adorno, Badiou and Derrida, in particular, continue to be the basis of his work within and without musical contexts.
+Adorno, Badiou, Derrida and Priest, in particular, continue to be the basis of his work within and without musical contexts.

 Current and Future Research

-As a composer and guitarist Simon’s work centres on his chamber ensemble, Vulgar Display, the unusual conception behind which being an irreconcilable antagonism of extreme metal and the French chamber tradition.
+As a composer and guitarist Simon’s work centres on his chamber ensemble, Vulgar Display, the unusual conception behind which being an irreconcilable antagonism of extreme metal and the classical chamber tradition.
 He also specialises in orchestration, most notably the orchestral ‘completion’ of Ravel’s Miroirs (2003) and the remodelling of Ravel’s violin sonata as a violin concerto (2009).

 College and External Research Roles